 Delta Airlines planes.

-Sea-Tac airport.
+Sea-Tac Airport.

-The unique parking structure at Sea-Tac Airport.
+The unique parking garage.

 An American Airlines plane.